sinaFakhour/bitcoin-price-vs-search-trends/README.md

 I looked at the period from 2010, when Bitcoin was not yet widely known, until the beginning of 2024, and then separately from 2024 to the present, during which we saw a major uptrend that pushed Bitcoin's price above $100,000 for the first time.

 As we can see in the 2010–2023 graph, in the early years Bitcoin attracted far more search interest than its price would suggest.
 However, there was a strong visual correlation between the two, forming peaks and valleys together; for example, peaks in early 2014 and early 2018, and a valley around 2019.
-Around 2021, Bitcoin's price saw a sharp increase that overtook search interest, coinciding with the COVID-19 pandemic and the US interest rate cut.
+Around 2021, Bitcoin's price saw a sharp increase that overtook search interest, coinciding with the COVID-19 pandemic and the unprecedented monetary stimulus that followed, including the Fed's reduction of rates to 0–0.25% in March 2020.
 Still, the correlation in forming highs and lows persisted; for instance, both the search trend and BTC price formed a low around 2023.

 Looking more closely at the 2024-to-present period, we still see a relationship between the two variables, though they appear less correlated and somewhat less volatile.
 One interesting observation is that a rise in search trend isn't specific to price increases; even sharp drops attract attention to Bitcoin.
 Another important observation is that the all-time high in search trends was at the end of 2017, and it has been on a declining trend since then, even after BTC passed $100,000 for the first time in history.

-As a conclusion, there are two scenarios: first, since the number of searches is on a declining trend, we may not be able to anticipate major BTC price increases before or as they happen.
+As a conclusion, there are two scenarios: first, the declining search trend suggests that search interest alone may not be a reliable indicator of future major BTC price movements.
 Second, an event, such as a new pandemic or a major political or economic development affecting cryptocurrencies, similar to what we saw in 2017, could break the bearish trend in search interest, leading to a sharp increase in both price and search volume.

 ## Challenges & What I Learned
 - Initially treated the price and search columns as numeric, but they loaded as